larevolucia/bookwise-analytics/README.md

 ### Expected Business Impact

-* **Personalization:** Users are more likely to spend credits and remain active when recommendations align with preferences.
+* **Recommendation:** Users are more likely to spend credits and remain active when recommendations align with predicted performance.
 * **Retention:** Data-driven selection is projected to reduce churn by highlighting titles with higher predicted satisfaction.
 * **Efficiency:** Editors can focus on curating top-performing genres or niche categories identified by analytics.
 * **Scalability:** The recommendation model can be extended to new releases without manual review.